-- Ask: What are some ways you can teach the Good News through your words and actions in the coming week? - Invite volunteers to respond. - Encourage the youth to commit to at least one way to share the Good News through their words, and one way to share it through their actions. - Ask the young people to write an answer on a slip of paper to this question: What part of this unit did you find most important in strengthening your faith and why? - Have them save the slip of paper for the unit prayer.
+- Ask: What are some ways you can teach the Good News through your words and through your actions in the coming week? - Invite volunteers to respond. - Encourage class members to commit to at least one way to share the Good News through their words, and one way to share it through their actions.